About the author

 One of the most valuable benefits of having an NYC film permit: guaranteed parking.

-If you have any doubt about whether or not your production requires an NYC film permit, lookup more detailed information on the NYC film permit office’s website.
+If you have any doubt about whether or not your production requires an NYC film permit, look up more detailed information on the NYC film permit office’s website.

-How do you get an NYC film permit?
+How to get a NYC film permit?

 1. Secure insurance

-At least 48 hours before you submit your online permit application, you’ll need to submit a Certificate of Insurance (COI) to the OFTB via email at insurance@media.nyc.gov.
-However, the COI cannot come from you; it must come directly from your insurance broker.
-It looks something like this:
+Before you even submit an application, you’ll need to submit a Certificate of Insurance (COI) to the OFTB.
+It must come directly from your insurance broker to insurance@media.nyc.gov.

-2. Set up a pre-production meeting
+2. Set up a pre-production meeting (if needed)

 NYC Film Permits - Set Pre Production Meetings - Wrapbook